dokku/dokku.github.io/_posts/2021-09-XX-ansible-dokku.md

     loop_var: dokku_app
   with_items: "{{ dokku_user.apps }}"
 ```

+And finally, for each app listed we will (1) create the app, (2) give the user access to manage the app, and (3) apply the resource limits to it.
+For the moment, resource limits are global but the approach above illustrates how they could be adapted per app.

 `app-single.yml`: ansible task list that provisions a single app for a user
 ```yaml